History of Glen-Gery Brick

 In 2014, Glen-Gery Corporation was acquired by Bain Capital Europe, LLP and began operating as a subsidiary of Ibstock Building Products Limited.
 In addition to Glen-Gery, Ibstock Building Products portfolio of brands include: Ibstock Brick, Supreme Concrete, Forticrete, Ibstock|Kevington and Anderton Concrete.

-Today, Glen-Gery operates 10 manufacturing plants and 10 retail centers.
+Today, Glen-Gery operates 10 manufacturing plants and 10 Masonry Supply Centers.
 Glen-Gery is one of the largest brick manufacturers in the U.S.

 Although a century beyond its modest origins, Glen-Gery still maintains the high standards established from its inception: quality, honesty, innovation and integrity.